facebookresearch/mmd/README.md

 ## License

-MMD is CC-BY-NC 4.0 (Attr Non-Commercial Inter.) (e.g., FAIR) licensed, as found in the LICENSE file.
+Both projects are CC-BY-NC 4.0 (Attr Non-Commercial Inter.) (e.g., FAIR) licensed, as found in the LICENSE file.